AbhinayEggidi/TaskReminder_TreueTechnology/README.md

 # TaskReminder_TreueTechnology
-In this project user can read all tasks , add new task, add date, add description and if user can mark the task as completed or not and finally user cand delete the task.
+In this project user can read all tasks , add new task, add date, add description and if user can mark the task as completed or not and finally user can delete the task.